 Nestled in the heart of Kentucky’s Outer Bluegrass region, Cedarmore rests on 600 acres of rolling hills and beautiful woodlands that showcase the glory of God’s creation to all who visit.
-Cedarmore camp exudes real Kentucky beauty that can be seen as guests enjoy the surrounding forests, daily see wildlife like the region’s foxes and deer, and get serenaded by the sounds of a crackling campfire set under the stars in the region’s glorious night skies.
+Cedarmore exudes real Kentucky beauty that can be seen as guests enjoy the surrounding forests, daily see wildlife, and get serenaded by the sounds of a crackling campfire under glorious starry night skies.

 Conference & Meeting Space